Jasmine Field, North Sea, United Kingdom

 Two sidetrack wells, 30/6-7Y and 30/6-7X, were later drilled to establish the presence of hydrocarbons in the extension.

-The field is planned to be developed in three phases.
-In the first phase, the West Limb and the Northern Terrace sections of the field will be developed.
-Drilling activities for the first phase are expected to start in the second quarter of 2011.
+The field was developed in three phases.
+In the first phase, the West Limb and the Northern Terrace sections of the field were developed.
+Drilling activities for the first phase were started in 2011.

 Installation of the Jasmine wellhead platform, the Judy riser platform and the multiphase Jasmine pipeline will be carried out in the first phase.